umbobabo/ds-best-coding-practices/CODE_REVIEW.md

   2. You should provide the right context and background information to help reviewers undestand your implemntation choices, avoided un-necessary subsequent questions ('I used xxx because of xyz...')
   3. Tests plan: You should provide a basic tests plan.
 This is to communicate to reviewers that you knew how the feature is expected to work and can also help human QA.

+### Review the code yourself

+Before assigning the PR to reviewers it is good practice to review your own code.
+This can save time to you and to the reviewers too, avoiding useless back and forth for something that you could have spotted reading your code in github.
+Consider the following:

+1. Are there ways to simplify the implemented solution while still meeting the defined requirements?
+2. Are best practices being applied?
+3. Ensure code is well commented and variable naming is easy to understand.
+4. Ask clarifying questions on design decisions to better understand the engineers approach.
+5. Check team standards such as logging, environment variables, library usage, and unit testing.

 ### Assign reviewers

 To enforce share knowledge and ideas about the project and the codebase a 2 reviewers process is encoureaged when possible, but not mandatory for small teams.